watson-developer-cloud/node-sdk/README.md

 ### Supplying credentials

 There are two ways to supply the credentials you found above to the SDK for authentication:
+- Allow the credentials to be automatically read from the environment
+- Instantiate an authenticator with explicit credentials and use it to create your service

 #### Credentials file (easier!)